department-of-veterans-affairs/vets-website/content/pages/education/after-you-apply.md

 showactionbar: false
 relatedlinks:
  - url: /education/tools-programs/education-career-counseling/
-   title: Education and career counseling
+   title: Education and Career Counseling
-   description: "Get help choosing a civilian career."
+   description: "Transitioning out of active service?
+Get free help taking the next steps in your education and career."
 ---

 Getting a degree, certificate, or other professional license can help you make a sucessful transition from military to civilian life.
 Find out what happens after you apply for education benefits.